-- To be treated with respect and courtesy by staff, students and other parents - To be listened to and clearly communicated with by the school regarding your child/ren's education and development - To have confidentiality over sensitive issues respected by faculty/staff - To be treated in a caring and polite manner - To have a timely response to concerns raised, usually within 48 hours - To be treated with professionalism by all faculty/staff members
+- To be treated with respect and courtesy by staff, students and other parents - To be listened to, and clearly communicated with by the school, regarding your child/ren's education and development - To have confidentiality over sensitive issues respected by faculty/staff - To be treated in a caring and polite manner - To have a timely response to concerns raised, usually within 24-48 hours - To be treated with professionalism by all faculty/staff members

-Specific Guidelines for a Parent, Guardian, Caregiver, Volunteer, and Visitor:
+Responsibilities of a Parent, Guardian, Caregiver, Volunteer, and Visitor:

 - Value and advocate for your school and its reputation.
-Be mindful of the hurt and damage social media may cause to faculty/staff members and other parents - Under no circumstances approach another child while in the care of the school to address, discuss, or reprimand them because of actions towards your own child/ren - Respect the rights of faculty/staff members and other individuals - Respect the reputation of teachers, staff members, and administration, and be mindful of communications especially social media; e.g. tone of emails - Follow the correct procedures to resolve a grievance or conflict, as outlined in the school's handbook - Respect teachers' preparation time before, during, and after school.
+Be mindful of the hurt and damage social media may cause to faculty/staff members and other parents - Under no circumstances approach another child while in the care of the school to address, discuss or reprimand them because of actions towards your own child/ren - Respect the rights of faculty/staff members and other individuals - Respect the reputation of teachers and be mindful of communications especially social media; e.g. tone of emails

+- Follow the correct procedures to resolve a grievance or conflict, as outlined in the school's handbook - Respect teachers' preparation time before, during, and after school.
 Make an appointment for long discussions at a mutually convenient time.
-If you wish to speak to a teacher, please do not expect a meeting unless pre-arranged - To protect our children do not discuss any grievances or perceived failings in front them regarding the school - On excursions, helping in class, or on campus parents must follow the instructions and directions of the teacher.
-A parent may remind students of the rules, but at no time issue consequences and should refer the student to the teacher if the behavior continues - As valued members of the school community attend and participate appropriately in school liturgies or special events including athletics, concerts, academic and cultural events, ect.
+If you wish to speak to a teacher, please do not expect a meeting unless pre-arranged - To protect our children do not discuss any grievances or perceived failings in front them regarding the school - On excursions, helping in class or on campus, parents must follow the instructions and directions of the teacher.
+A parent may remind students of the rules but at no time issue consequences and should refer the student to the teacher if the behavior continues - As valued members of the school community attend and participate appropriately in school liturgies or special events including athletics, concerts, academic and cultural events

-Communication Process for a Parent, Guardian, Caregiver, Volunteer and Visitor:
+Grievance Process for a Parent, Guardian, Caregiver, Volunteer, and Visitor:

 Our Catholic schools want to work in partnership with our families.
-If anyone has a current complaint, criticism, or concern, it is expected the following steps be followed:
+If anyone has a current complaint, criticism, or concern, it is expected the following steps be followed in the first instance:

-1. Speak to the appropriate school personnel involved (e.g. class teacher) first and try to resolve the concern with mutual respect and clear communication.
-When possible make an appointment with the relevant person.
+1. Speak to the appropriate school person involved (e.g. class teacher) first and try to resolve the concern with mutual respect and clear communication.
+Where/if possible make an appointment with the relevant person.
 Follow the chain of command.
-2. If for some reason this is not possible, then make an appointment to see an administrator or other designated leadership personnel 3.
-The Administrator (or designee) should attempt to mediate and find resolution in the presence of both parties 4.
-If having followed Steps 1-3 with no satisfaction, you may complete the Parent Concern Form found on the website of the Diocese of St. Petersburg - Office of Catholic Schools and Centers for further facilitation in both a historical or current matter, you should, in the first instance, contact the statewide toll-free abuse and neglect registry at 1-800-96ABUSE (1-800-962-2873) and/or law enforcement."
+2. If for some reason this is not possible, then make an appointment to see an administrator, or other designated leadership personnel 3.
+The Administrator (or designee) should attempt to mediate and find resolution in the presence of both parties.
+4. If, having followed Steps 1-3 with no satisfaction, you may complete the online form found on the website of the Diocese of St. Petersburg - Office of Catholic Schools and Centers for further facilitation.